aws-samples/redshift-immersionday-labs/lab5/README.md

 * [Before You Leave](#before-you-leave)

 ## Before You Begin
-This lab assumes you have launched a Redshift cluster, and can gather the following information.
+This lab assumes you have launched a Redshift cluster in **US-WEST-2 (Oregon)**, and can gather the following information.
 If you have not launched a cluster, see [LAB 1 - Creating Redshift Clusters](../lab1/README.md).
 * [Your-Redshift_Hostname]
 * [Your-Redshift_Port]
 * [Your-Redshift_Username]